-Gorton and Pennacchi (1990) study a model very similar to Allen and Gale's with aggregate uncertainty but assume that only some agents observe the realization of the aggregate state.
-Therefore the informed traders can collude to trade at the expense of the uninformed in the interim period t = 1.
+Hirshleifer (1971) was one of the first authors to arrive at the fundamental insight that information can be harmful since it limits risk sharing.
+He made the point in an exchange setting where public information prevents agents from insuring each other.
+The seminal paper on issuing securities against underlying cash flows for information reasons is Gorton and Pennacchi (1990).
+They study a model very similar to Allen and Gale's with aggregate uncertainty but assume that only some agents observe the realization of the aggregate state.
+This creates the problem that the informed traders can collude to trade at the expense of the uninformed in the interim period t=1.
 Financial intermediaries present a solution to this inefficiency since they can split the asset cash-flows into debt claims sold to the uninformed agents and equity claims sold to the informed agents.
 The debt claims are risk-free and therefore informationally insensitive so they can easily be traded among early and late consumers at t=1 without the informed agents having an advantage.
-However, since agents are able to participate in asset markets, intermediaries are not strictly necessary.
-Instead, firms themselves can issue equity and debt.